autodesk-platform-services/aps-aecdm-tutorial/Explorer and First Queries/index.md

 Retrieves only elements from the **Walls** category.

-By default, the **Elements** query is limited to listing only the first 50 elements, so it doesn't list all the walls from our design.
+By default, the **elementsByElementGroup** query is limited to listing only the first 50 elements, so it doesn't list all the walls from our design.

 > _Refer top the table below (also available in the docs)_